As a healthcare union, MAHCP fights for strong, fair, and enforceable collective agreements, and for prompt contract implementation.

 - With the most recent contract, we achieved wage parity for our rural and Northern paramedics with their City of Winnipeg counterparts to support retention and prevent migration.

-- In 2025, we bargained a Northern differential for our members working North of the 53rd parallel (5% above urban wage scales (excluding pharmacists) in 2024 going up to 15% in 2025 (including pharmacists)).
+- We achieved a Northern differential for our members working North of the 53rd parallel (5% above urban wage scales (excluding pharmacists) in 2024 going up to 15% in 2025 (including pharmacists).
+We also bargained a rural differential for members working outside of the City of Winnipeg and below the 53rd parallel (2.5% in 2025 increasing to 5% in 2027).

 - We bargained additional long-service steps; increased shift premiums for evening, night, and weekend work; hourly premiums for allied health professionals dedicated to ICU/ED and Urgent Care/ED; and additional income protection, wellness days, and vacation accrual.

-As we move ahead with bargaining multiple local table agreements in the coming year (many of which are expiring in 2026), our aim is to push for similar contract terms and protections across our membership.
+As we move ahead with bargaining multiple local table agreements in 2026, our aim is to push for similar contract terms and protections across our membership.

 Without increased investment in this vital workforce, Manitoba’s healthcare system will continue to face critical staffing shortages that compromise patient care and result in overload for the valuable workers who remain.